-Award Requirement PG Cert Passed a minimum of 60 credits at level 7, including mandatory modules for the award title PG Dip Passed a minimum of 120 credits at level 7, including mandatory modules for the award title MSPO4067 Research Methods MSPO4071 Athlete Learning and Sports Coaching Pedagogy MSc Passed a minimum of 180 credits at level 7 including: MSPO4067 Research Methods MSPO4071 Athlete Learning and Sports Coaching Pedagogy MSPO4072 Inclusive Coaching and Disability Sport MSPO4076 Independent Study
+Award Requirement PG Cert Passed a minimum of 60 credits at level 7, including MSPO4271 PG Dip Passed a minimum of 120 credits at level 7, including MSPO4271 Masters (MSc) Passed a minimum of 180 credits at level 7, (all available modules)

 PG Cert and PG Dip awards are unclassified.
-The awards of Masters may be made with Pass, Merit or Distinction.
+The awards of Masters may be made with Pass.
+Merit or Distinction.